parshvas25/Weather-App/README.md

-Javascript project which uses a weather api to provide real time temperature at any given location.
+React project which uses a live weather api to provide information about the weather at a given location